theandrewdavis/theandrewdavis.github.com/_posts/2012-08-06-mobile-pages.md

 <![endif]-->
 {% endhighlight %}

-The desktop style can override properties in the mobile style.
-For exmaple, to stretch a content div across the whole screen on mobile but cap its width on the desktop, we can use the following in our mobile style:
+The desktop stylesheet can override properties in the mobile stylesheet.
+For exmaple, to stretch a content div across the whole screen on mobile but cap its width on the desktop, we can use the following in our mobile stylesheet:

 {% highlight css %}
 #content {